 In more recent times, it was used as a military base by the Yugoslav army and therefore cut off from foreign visitors until the late ‘80’s.
 The lack of development and relative isolation over its 30 years of occupation is now the island’s trump card.
 Visitors find no signs of the gawdy high-rises and overdeveloped resorts that have spoiled so many islands and coastal spots across the Med.

-Instead, sailors find an achingly beautiful island dotted with honey-coloured houses and Venetian harbours overlooking rocky bays and swallow, turquoise waters.
+Instead, sailors on a yacht charter to Croatia find an achingly beautiful island dotted with honey-coloured houses and Venetian harbours overlooking rocky bays and swallow, turquoise waters.
 Vis Island took the role of the island in the summer 2018 film Mamma Mia!
 Here We Go Again.
-There’s a sense of tranquillity on Vis and a pace of life that seemingly ticks by at a different rate to the mainland.
+There’s a sense of tranquillity on Vis and a pace of life that ticks by at a different rate to the mainland.

 Sold on a visit to Vis?
 Here are 7 things not to miss during your sailing holiday to this beautiful island.

 In Komiža, set aside a day to sail across to the little island of Biševo, an almost uninhabited island an hour’s sail away.
 While the island is pretty enough, most come to catch a glimpse of Modra Špilja, a submerged cave that bursts into vivid blue during certain times of day when the sun reaches its peak.
 If anything’s going to make you ooh and ahh, it’s Biševo’s Blue Grotto.